Quantum Listenings -- Amateur Sonification of Vacuum and other Noises: Quantum and other noises

 If $2\tau$ is much longer than the correlation time of the signal fluctuations, i.e., the inverse frequency width of $S(f; t)$, then the spectral density converges to a quantity independent of $\tau$.
 We then get for the signal variance the Fourier representation

 The quantity $[S(f; t) \, {\rm d}f]^{1/2}$ thus gives the rms signal amplitude in a bandwidth ${\rm d}f$ around $f$.
 This suggests the following synthesis of a noise signal

-where $f$ is sampled with spacing ${\rm d}f$, and $\varphi(f)$ is a randomly chosen phase.
+where $f$ is sampled with spacing ${\rm d}f$, and $\varphi(f)$ is a randomly chosen phase \ch{(see also Ref.\:\cite{Blencowe25})}.
 Alternatively, we may draw a random amplitude $A(f)$ from a complex normal distribution with variance $S(f; t) \, {\rm d}f$.
 To synthesize a stereo signal, real and imaginary parts of $u(t)$ may be used for the left and right channels.